una/una.github.io/_posts/2014-11-18-open-source-design.md

 ### Issues: Design Needed

-So now that designers and developers want to work together, how can they?
+So now that designers and developers *want* to work together, how can we make this happen?
 Well, creating and tagging design-related issues on Github is a place to start.
 Hey, open source developers, start tagging your issues as `design needed` or labeling them as `design`.
 That way, designers can search Github:

 `design needed type:issue state:open is:public`

 `label:design state:open is:public`

-Again, like contribution docs for designers, this system could use work, but its good to have a starting point to work off of.
+Again, like contribution docs for designers, this system could use work, but its good to have a starting point to discuss from.

 ### Styleguides as a Solution